February 20, 2026

 Financial wellness

 Offering pet insurance to employees who absolutely adore their furry (or slithery) friends is not standard.
-However, if you want to delight employees, particularly millennial-aged employees, and you can afford it, this can be a huge way to attract top talent.
+However, if you want to delight employees, particularly millennial employees, this can be a huge way to attract top talent.

 Everyone knows that the US healthcare system is painfully difficult to navigate.
-Healthcare navigation solutions have the potential to make employees’ lives much better and encourage employee engagement.
+Healthcare navigation solutions have the potential to make employees’ lives better and encourage them to use their benefits more efficiently.

-Here, for example, are a few things that Healthee’s navigation platform is doing for employees nationwide:
+Here are a few things our navigation platform is doing for employees nationwide:

 • AI-powered personalized answers to healthcare navigation queries